metno/sedr/README.md

 Debug logging will show every request and it's status:

 - Run container, mounting the current directory at /logs, and tell container to output log there: `docker run -it --rm -v .:/logs ghcr.io/metno/sedr --openapi https://edrisobaric.k8s.met.no/api --url https://edrisobaric.k8s.met.no --log-file /logs/debug.log`

-### Results testing existing services

-Will be posted when validator is more complete.

 ### Use it for production